mbernste/mbernste.github.io/_posts/2021-10-25-vector_spaces.md

 While this definition is adequate for most applications of vector spaces, there exists a more abstract, and therefore more sophisticated definition of vector spaces that is required to have a deeper understanding of topics in math, statistics, and machine learning.
 Moreover, it is upon this more foundationational definition more complex spaces with additional structure can be constructed.

-In this post, we will dig into vector spaces and then will proceed to define and discuss the following mathematical structures that build upon vector spaces:
+In this post, we will dig into vector spaces and then will proceed to define and discuss extended structures built atop vector spaces.

-1. Vector spaces
-2. Inner product spaces
-3. Normed vector spaces
-4. Banach spaces
-5. Hilbert spaces

 Importantly, in this post we will highlight how each of these mathematical constructs generalizes a more elementary idea; however it is in this generalization that these ideas hold their power.
+Specifically, we will discuss the following constructs:

+1. **Vector spaces:** generalize coordinate vectors
+2. **Metric spaces:** generalize the notion of "distance"
+3. **Complete vector spaces:** generalize spaces that lack "holes" in them
+4. **Normed vector spaces:** generalizes the notion of "magnitude"
+5. **Banach spaces:** complete vector spaces in which the norm acts as the distance metric
+6. **Inner product spaces:** generalize the notation of "multiplication" between vectors
+7. **Hilbert spaces:** generalizes Euclidean spaces

-By being general, they can be used to model a wide variety of concepts and phenomena!
-For example, as we will see, inner products generalize the idea of "multiplication".
-Norms generalize the idea of "distance".
-Banach spaces generalize the idea of a space that doesn't have any "holes" (such as the 3-dimensional volumetric world we live in).
-Hilbert spaces 0Euclidean spaces.
+By being so general, these constructs can be used to model a wide variety of concepts and phenomena!
 Let's get in to it.

 Vector spaces
 -------------